Who can register to vote in Pima County?

 Proof of Citizenship

 - You can register anytime, but it must be at least 29 days before an election if you plan to vote.
 To update your information after the deadline, contact the Recorder's Office.
-There are two major elections in 2018:

 You must prove that you are a U.S. citizen the first time you register to vote in Pima County, or if your voter registration has been cancelled.